 First, let's define platform.
 Many people think of author platform as having hundreds of thousands of followers on Twitter or Instagram.
 This is a great platform, no doubt, but platform is more broad: Platform is the ability to sell your books because of who you are or who you can reach.

-So, yes, perhaps you can reach a bunch of people on social media, but let's take a wholistic look at what else platform might include.
+So, yes, perhaps you can reach a bunch of people on social media, but let's take a holistic look at what else platform might include.
 In other words, how and where are you visible?
 Hint: This would be a great time to revisit the branding article here in our series as your brand will also inform your platform!

 How to Grow Your Author Platform